RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 ```

 - You can add multiple source code relative paths to "targets"
-- Set "language" to "Pick" flavor
+- Set "language" to "Pick" flavor, **but It will read the language value from the basic.mvbasic.json file, with the value set to: "ud_compile_flavor".** [Please see this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)
 - Set "catalog" to "global" if you want to perform global cataloging